NidhiChaudhary2000/Parsing/README.md

 # Parsing
-Automatically visit website and scroll through items Functionalities (Still in development): Parse different items based on SKU to check availability or stock
+Automatically visit website and scroll through items.

+Functionalities (Still in development): Parse different items based on SKU to check availability or stock

 ## Prerequisites